paramountric/digitaltwincityviewer/README.md

 The results have been shaped into a platform for prototyping and testing web applications for digital twin processes - DTCV Platform.

-Follow-up projects are planned and updates will eventually end up here as information.
+Follow-up projects are planned and updates will eventually end up here as new information.

 For further updates, see the commits to the repository branches and use the issue tracker for reporting bugs and feature requests.